intel/intel-extension-for-transformers/intel_extension_for_transformers/backends/neural_engine/docs/pattern_recognize.md

 First, due to computation order, we set index for each node in the `LayerNorm` pattern.
 These indexes also supply the locations for splicing sub-chains with main chain.
 You can set the index number by yourself as long as calculation order is correct (We recommend the number starts from 0 and grows recursively for conciseness and intuition).

-Second, define a main chain by choosing a longest one containing head and tail nodes of pattern, and the rest are the sub-chains whose tail node must be in main chain for splicing successfully.
+Second, define the main chain by choosing the longest one containing head and tail nodes of the pattern, and the rest are the sub-chains whose tail node must be in the main chain for splicing successfully.
 In the `LayerNorm` pattern, we choose the chain with index `[0,1,2,3,4,5,7,8,9]`(see the image below) as the main chain.
 And the rest chain with index `[5,6,9]` is a sub-chain attached to the main chain.
 Of course you can choose the chain with index `[0,1,2,3,4,5,6,9]` as the main chain, but generally we recommend and prefer longer ones.

 Finally, write the index and op_type of each node into list and form the pattern representation.

->  **NOTE**:
+>📌 **NOTE**:
 >
 > 1. The main chain representation should always be the first one in the list, while the rest sub-chains have not order requirements.
 >
 > 2. `[op_type1, op_type2]` means the the op_type could be op_type1 or op_type2.
 It is optional.
 This feature would be useful for add new pattern representation which just has some different op_types.
 >
 > 3. The sub-chains must have tail node which is in main chain, while the head node can be empty ('empty' means the head node is not in main chain, mostly from the outside of the pattern, using `()` to indicate a empty head node).
-For example, if node `(6, 'Mul')`  has node head node, then its representation list should be:
+For example, if node `(6, 'Mul')` has node head node, then its representation list should be: `[(), (6, 'Mul'), (9, ['Add', 'AddV2'])]`
->
->    ```python
->    [(), (6, 'Mul'), (9, ['Add', 'AddV2'])]
->    ```